-MPH students in the 48 credit hour program are required to complete 150 hours of internship, in addition to another 50 hours of public health service hours to be completed as internship or as volunteer and other applied practice experiences for a combined total of 200 hours.
+MPH students in the 48 credit hour program are required to complete 150 hours of internship, in addition to another 50 hours of public health service hours (to be completed as internship, as volunteer hours, or through experiences) for a combined total of 200 hours.
 Students may complete their public health service hours at any time during the MPH program.

 In their final semester, students will also take PHC 6940 MPH Capstone.
 It is an integrative learning experience that pairs students with community public health agencies and culminates with students producing a high-quality written report for their agency.
 Guidelines and details on PHC 6940 Capstone can be found on the PHC 6940 Capstone page.